 Both pieces of work reveal this: the experience of not quite fitting in with society at large; a feeling-sense of not belonging to the normal, youth-worshipping culture.
 By choice or by chance, many of us may at times feel we don’t belong, or we are outside the group, looking in.

 Ever feel that way?
 Maybe it is because we are always changing and evolving in the life cycle, growing into the person we want to be, and at the same time, letting go of old habits and ways of being.
-So at times ones feels off-kilter, in limbo or in a suspended animation.
+At times, one feels off-kilter, in limbo or in suspended animation.